gopikrsmscs/leet-classifier/README.md

 ```bash
 cd leet-classifier
 ```
-## Configuration
-To use leet-classifier, you need to configure it with your LeetCode cookie.
+3. To use leet-classifier, you need to configure it with your LeetCode cookie.
 Here's how you can do it:
 Inside cookie.json, add your LeetCode cookie as follows:
 ```json
 {